Paxton effective as Yanks gain series split with 10-3 rout

 TRAINER’S ROOM

 Yankees: Boone said he expects Stanton to be activated Tuesday after being sidelined since March 31 by biceps, shoulder and calf injuries.
-Stanton will wrap up a three-game stint with Triple-A Scranton/Wilkes-Barre at Durham, North Carolina, on Sunday night, then travel to New York on Monday. … Judge, who strained his left oblique in late April, will play in the outfield for Scranton/Wilkes-Barre on Sunday. … Boone rested Didi Gregorius on Sunday.
+Stanton will wrap up a three-game stint with Scranton/Wilkes-Barre at Durham, North Carolina, on Sunday night, then travel to New York on Monday. … Judge, who strained his left oblique in late April, will play in the outfield for Scranton/Wilkes-Barre on Sunday. … Boone rested Didi Gregorius on Sunday.
 Gregorius missed the start of the season after he had Tommy John surgery last October.

-White Sox: INF Yoán Moncada returned to the lineup at third base after missing four games with upper back tightness, but the condition flared up and he was replaced by José Rondon in the fifth. … C Welington Castillo left in the fourth with lower back tightness and was replaced by McCann. … Dylan Covey, on the 10-day injured list with right shoulder inflammation, threw a bullpen session on Saturday.
-Before Sunday’s game, Covey said he “took a step in the right direction.”
+White Sox: INF Yoán Moncada returned to the lineup at third base after missing four games with upper back tightness, but the condition flared up and he was replaced by José Rondon in the fifth. … C Welington Castillo left in the fourth with lower back tightness and was replaced by McCann. … Dylan Covey, on the 10-day injured list with right shoulder inflammation, threw a bullpen session on Saturday and said he “took a step in the right direction.”

 UP NEXT